 Fixing the clocking system

 Since you want all your capacitors discharged, you will need to remove the negative cable on your battery for 10 to 15 minutes.
-With your wheels and steering wheel being straight find screws that hold the steering wheel in place.
+With your wheels and steering wheel in a straight position, find screws that hold the steering wheel in place.

 The center screws also hold the airbag in place.
-Look for the connector and once removed you can pull the airbag out.
+Look for the connector and once removed, you can pull the airbag out.
 Remove the steering column.
-The screws may be hard to locate, and this will necessitate you to rotate it to the left and right.
+The screws may be hard to locate, and this will require that you rotate it to the left and right.
 Have some painters to acts as alignment when returning the steering wheel.
-A faulty clocking system is one way to have a faulty airbag light.
+A faulty clocking system is one cuase a faulty airbag light.

-Replacing with a new one is one way you can remove airbag light without a scanner.
+Replacement with a new one is one way you can remove the airbag light without a scanner.

 Install your new clocking spring.
-You will find some tab that comes with it, break this off by bending it.
+You will find a tab that comes with it; break this off by bending it.
 Fix any connecting wires and re-install your steering wheel.
-To test whether the new clocking spring is working check your horn.
+To test whether the new clocking spring is working, check your horn.

-Dashboard lights inform the driver of something wrong with their car.
+Dashboard lights inform the driver that there is something wrong with their car.
 The engine and airbag light needs closer attention as it leads to further problems if not attended to.
-If your airbag keeps coming on you may need to check connections on the passenger seat and the clocking system.
+If your airbag light keeps coming on, you may need to check connections on the passenger seat and the clocking system.

-The passenger seat has an occupancy sensor that when malfunctioning can lead to the rapid deployment of the airbag.
+The passenger seat has an occupancy sensor that, when malfunctioning, can lead to the rapid deployment of the airbag.
 Fixing the sensor will solve this problem.
 The other problem could be with the clocking system.
 The system controls the car horn and steering wheel deployment.
-If it is faulty, you will need to reset airbag light without a scanner.
+If it is faulty, you will need to reset the airbag light without a scanner.
 You will first need to dismantle the steering wheel before installing a new clocking system.